 I was born in 1986 and growing up on a little self-sustained farm in the mountains of Switzerland.
-Already as a child I started dreaming about being an artist.
-There was always much farm work to do together with my family, but I also often spent time drawing or painting or sowing...
+Already as a child I knew I wanted to become an artist.
+There was always much farm work to do together with my family, but I also spent time drawing or painting or sowing...
 To create was always what excited me most!

 I chose to go to the only woodcarving school in Switzerland in the village of Brienz.

-After art school I got a job as Idea Designer in an innovativation company called Brain Store.
+After art school I worked as Idea Designer in an innovativation company called Brain Store.
 In the `Idea Factory` we created ideas for all kind of customers and topics.
 We used a fantastic amount of post-it stickers in every workshop.

-Learning a new language and all that comes with growing roots in a foreign country.
-But I was also constantly learning about ceramics and fought even harder to get back to creative work.
+Learning a new language and all that comes with growing roots in a foreign country took time.
+But I was also constantly learning about ceramics and pushing even harder to get back to creative work.